filterpaper/filterpaper.github.io/prng.md

 }
 ```
 # 16-bit PRNGs
-16-bit is exponentially smaller and more manageable for embedded firmware–its output can be casted as `unint8_t` as needed.
+16-bit is exponentially smaller and is more practical for embedded firmware.
+They strike a good balance of output quality versus space and its output can be casted as `unint8_t` when needed.
 ## PCG16
-The 16-bit version of PCG code is robust for mo† of PractRand's test and is x larger than `rand()`:
+The 16-bit version of Melissa PCG code is robust enough to pass most of PractRand's test and is smaller than `rand()`.
+This is uses single 32-bit state version with 16-bit output:
 ```c
 // pcg_mcg_32_xsh_rr_16_random_r
 static uint16_t pcg16(void) {